scala/scala3/docs/_spec/06-expressions.md

 Exprs         ::=  Expr {‘,’ Expr}
 ```

-An application `´f(e_1, ..., e_m)´` applies the function `´f´` to the argument expressions `´e_1, ..., e_m´`.
+An application `´f(e_1, ..., e_m)´` applies the expression `´f´` to the argument expressions `´e_1, ..., e_m´`.
-For this expression to be well-typed, the function must be *applicable* to its arguments, which is defined next by case analysis on ´f´'s type.
+For the overal expression to be well-typed, ´f´ must be *applicable* to its arguments, which is defined next by case analysis on ´f´'s type.

 If ´f´ has a method type `(´p_1´:´T_1, ..., p_n´:´T_n´)´U´`, each argument expression ´e_i´ is typed with the corresponding parameter type ´T_i´ as expected type.
 Let ´S_i´ be the type of argument ´e_i´ ´(i = 1, ..., m)´.